s-glass/reading-notes/401/class33.md

 **2. How does JWT Authentication integrate with Django REST Framework to secure API endpoints, and what are the key components involved in this process?**

+- Install `djangorestframework` and `djangorestframework-simplejwt`
+- Configure Django Settings
+- Create authentication views to be used in urls.py
+- Secure API endpoints

 [Source](https://simpleisbetterthancomplex.com/tutorial/2018/12/19/how-to-use-jwt-authentication-with-django-rest-framework.html)